MicrosoftDocs/data-api-builder-docs/data-api-builder/authorization.md

 User roles are non-system roles that are assigned to users within the identity provider you set in the runtime config.
 For Data API builder to evaluate a request in the context of a user role, two requirements must be met:

-1. The client app supplied access token must include role claims which list a user's role membership.
+1. The client app supplied access token must include role claims that list a user's role membership.
 1. The client app must include the HTTP header `X-MS-API-ROLE` with requests and set the header's value as the desired user role.

 #### Role evaluation example

-The following example demonstrates requests made to the `Book` entity which is configured in the Data API builder runtime configuration as follows:
+The following examples demonstrate requests made to the `Book` entity that is configured in the Data API builder runtime configuration as follows:

 ```json
 "Book": {